darth-llamah/PowerCtrl/README.md

 Circuit- slightly modified to use 5V power (instead of 3.6)- this should prevent any possible issues with analog input in PowerCtrl.
 See PowerBtn pdf/fzz file.

 Changes:
-- updated v-usb stack (and one line in main.c) so code can compile with current AVG GCC
+- updated v-usb stack (and one line in main.c) so the code can be compiled with current AVR GCC
 - project updated to use with Atmel Studio 6.2 (current version)
 - changed sent scan codes